 Comanche is a true modern day western town located along the historic Chisholm Trail in Stephens County.
-Step into R&C's Rib Shack and Tamales for a genuine Louisiana taste in downtown Comanche, featured in the Flavors of Chickasaw Country video series.
 Be sure to visit the Cowboy Opry and Music Store for food, conversation and entertainment!

 Mysteries of a Modern-Day Western Town